-Any student that believes s/he has been or is the victim of harassment should immediately report the situation to the Instructor, the Principal, Student Services Coordinator, or may report it directly to the Human Resource Coordinator of Eaton RESA.
+Any student that believes s/he has been or is the victim of harassment should immediately report the situation to the Instructor, the Director of Meadowview Programs, Student Services Coordinator, or may report it directly to the Human Resource Coordinator of Eaton RESA.
 Every student should and every staff member must report any situation that they believe to be improper harassment of a student.
 Reports may be made to those identified above.